BITSS/NewDelhi2017/3-Repro-Code/reproducible_workflow.md

 purpose of tracking changes to it.

-A reasonable rule of thumb for getting started is that if the file is realatively small (ours is < 100k), go ahead and commit it to the tit repository, as you won't be wasting much hard disk space.
+A reasonable rule of thumb for getting started is that if the file is realatively small (ours is < 100k), go ahead and commit it to the repository, as you won't be wasting much hard disk space.
 Additionally, the file will then travel with your code, so if you push your repository to GitHub (for example) and one of your